lucskyost/Real-Time-SOC-Analyst-Simulation/README.md

    - Implement ElasticSearch for log indexing and searching.
    - Use Graylog for log management and processing.

+## System Deployment

+This simulation system is designed and deployed using Docker containers to emulate a real-world environment, simulating the behavior of a Security Operations Center (SOC).

+- Docker containers are used to build isolated environments for all components: Nginx, Kafka, ElasticSearch and Graylog.

 ![ alt text](/overview1.png)

 ![ alt text](/overview2.png)